OfficeDev/Copilot-for-M365-Samples/samples/msgext-northwind-inventory-ts/lab/Exercise 01 - Set up.md

 ## Step 4 - Install and set up Teams Toolkit for Visual Studio Code

-In this step, you'll install the latest version of [Teams Toolkit for Visual Studio Code](https://learn.microsoft.com/microsoftteams/platform/toolkit/teams-toolkit-fundamentals?pivots=visual-studio-code-v5).
+In this step, you'll install the current version of [Teams Toolkit for Visual Studio Code](https://learn.microsoft.com/microsoftteams/platform/toolkit/teams-toolkit-fundamentals?pivots=visual-studio-code-v5).
 The easiest way to do this is from right inside of Visual Studio Code.

+> NOTE: Do not install the pre-release version as it hasn't been tested with this lab

 Open your working folder in Visual Studio Code.
 You may be asked to trust the authors of this folder; if so, please do.